MaterializeInc/materialize/doc/user/content/sql/create-index.md

 the view.
 This dataflow may have a memory footprint itself, in addition to that of the index.

+### Monotonicity

+Indexes preserve monotonicity information whereas [materialized views](/concepts/views/#materialized-views) do not.
+As such:

+- For indexed non-materialized views, results can be monotonic.

+- For materialized views (indexed or non-indexed), results are not monotonic.

 ## Examples

 ### Optimizing joins with indexes